Tech-at-DU/ACS-4931-Testing-and-Architecture/lab/refactoring-pep8/ReadMe.md

 ## Activity 3: Docstrings

-Add necessary docstrings to the file "docstrings_whitespace".
+Add necessary docstrings to the file "docstrings_blank_lines.py".
 Fix any other issues discussed in this document (if you find any).